Cigar Flavors: Where Cigars Get Their Flavors & How to Describe Your Smoke

 Cigar tobaccos hail from regions all across the globe including Cuba, the Dominican Republic, Nicaragua, and yes, even Connecticut, USA.
 The region in which the tobacco is grown has great influence over the final product, much like the the final tasting notes of wine are impacted by soil quality and climate just as much as the fermenting process.
 The flavors of a cigar are also influenced by these factors.
 Depending on whether your stick contains leaves grown in Nicaragua, The Dominican Republic, Honduras, or elsewhere, the climate aspects of each location, the soils in which the tobacco was grown, how it was cured, how it’s rolled, and the type of seed from which it originates all play a major part in the final taste, body, and flavors of a cigar.

 Burning the Cigar

 Even the way the cigar is burned will affect the flavor.
 Cigars are designed to burn evenly and the tobaccos used inside the cigar are arranged in specific ways to provide a specific, often eventful smoking experience.
-For example, a cigar might start off with a mild taste that slowly grows stronger and eventually morphs and evolves to include entirely different tasting notes than the ones it started out with.
+For example, a cigar might start off with a mellow taste that slowly grows stronger and eventually morphs and evolves to include entirely different tasting notes than the ones it started out with.
 This is the result of the different types of carefully arranged tobaccos burning as you progress through the cigar, revealing its nuances and complexities.
 If the cigar doesn’t burn cleanly and evenly you will not be treated to the blender’s intended smoking experience.